Man Seeking Woman: Season 2 (2016)

+Season 3 (2017)

 Reception

 Man Seeking Woman has been met with positive reviews from critics.
-Rotten Tomatoes gives the first season of the show a rating of 82%, based on 33 reviews, with an average rating of 6.73/10.
+Rotten Tomatoes gives the first season of the show a rating of 82%, based on 33 reviews, with an average rating of 6.7/10.
 The site's critical consensus states, "Amusingly surrealistic and enjoyably odd, Man Seeking Woman is easy to fall for, taking a ridiculously funny approach to a common theme."
 On Metacritic, the season has a score of 66 out of 100, based on 27 critics, indicating "generally favorable reviews".

 The second season received positive reviews.
-On Rotten Tomatoes, it has a rating of 100% based on 8 reviews with an average rating of 8.0 out of 10.
+On Rotten Tomatoes, it has a rating of 100% based on 8 reviews with an average rating of 8/10.

 The third season also received positive reviews.
-On Rotten Tomatoes, it has a rating of 100% based on 13 reviews with an average rating of 8.83 out of 10.
+On Rotten Tomatoes, it has a rating of 100% based on 13 reviews with an average rating of 8.8/10.
 The site's critical consensus states, "Man Seeking Woman explores new avenues of storytelling in season 3, while maintaining its excellent absurdist humor and imaginative dealings with relatable relationship issues."
 On Metacritic, the season has a score of 89 out of 100, based on 5 critics, indicating "universal acclaim".